 Why Is Nutrition Important to Skin and Coat Health?

-Nutrients such as protein, fat, vitamins and minerals play important roles in the skin and coat health of cats.
-Skin and hair is used to prevent things from leaving (such as water or heat) or entering (such as viruses and bacteria) the body.
+Nutrients such as protein, fat, vitamins, and minerals play important roles in the skin and coat health of cats.
+Skin and hair are used to prevent things (such as water or heat) from leaving, or things (such as viruses and bacteria) from entering the body.

 Vitamins and minerals are essential for the development of healthy skin and coat.
 The best way to provide them is through a complete and balanced diet rather than through supplements.

 |Vitamin or Mineral||Important for skin and coat health|

 |Vitamin A||Necessary for growth and repair of skin|

 |Vitamin E||Protects skin cells from oxidant damage|

 |Copper||Involved in tissue, pigment, and protein synthesis|

 Changes in Coat Condition

 Diet is often believed to be a factor when changes in skin and coat condition occur.
 The most common causes, however, are changes in season and life stage.
 As cold weather approaches, most cats grow a thick coat to help keep heat in and cold air out.
 As the weather begins to warm up, they shed their thick, heavy coat.